Powered By

 • Attack Speed: Landslide doesn't directly benefit from this, but having high attack speed allows us to use Storm Strike more quickly, proccing Nature's Fury more often, which gives us additional Tramples, which in turn proc resets of Poison Creeper from Packleader more often.
 The cascading effect of Attack Speed on our Basic Skill gives it a lot of value in the build.

 • Damage to Crowd Controlled Enemies: On first glance this seems like a poor stat with weak rolls.
-However, thanks to Earthen Devastation it's also a damage multiplier up to the 40% limit, which we can just barely reach in this setup, maximizing its value.
+However, thanks to Earthen Devastation it's also a damage multiplier up to the 40% limit.
+With 1 Temper Roll and our Paragon Board we are able to hit the 150% damage to Crowd Controlled enemies.

 • Fortify: Safeguard gives us an exceptional amount of Fortify.
 Earthen Bulwark supplements it nicely, giving us a very high uptime on Fortified.
 Gear with Damage Reduction while Fortified is very powerful.

 • Armor: A great deal of defenses comes from your Armor.
-We can build a lot of it thanks to Aspect of Disobedience and Paragon Nodes.
+We can build a lot of it thanks to Juggernaut's and Paragon Nodes.

 • Unstoppable: Both Trample and Earthen Bulwark make us Unstoppable for a brief period of time.